TheMarlboroMan/dfw-jumpstart/README.md

 #Building on windows.

 The zlib1.dll bundled with the mingw development packages at https://www.libsdl.org/projects/SDL_image/ is out of date with regards to libpng.
 Basically this means that you can build the project, but it will not run.
 Download a more up to date version, such as the one at https://sourceforge.net/projects/uqm-mods/ and you will be ready to go.

+Alternatively, skip the mingw and go with mingw64-win (or something of the like).

 #Basic framework.